vineethk96/Done_With_It_App/README.md

 1. To install the expo-cli, run `npm install -g expo-cli`
 2. Begin the project by `npx create-expo-app --template`
 3. Blank template selected
-4. in DoneWithIt Directory, run `npm start`
+4. in DoneWithIt Directory, run `npm start` to begin node server